-Tuesday I braved the Tesco Car Wash.
-Sounds simple, but I went all hot and clammy and breathless walking around Tesco after parking up and handing the keys over.
-I don’t know what I was terrified of exactly, but I was.
-Anyway, when I got back, having calmed a little, shopping in hand, to find it looking beautiful and to realise that the whole thing had been a massive success, I was proud and happy.
+Tuesday, I braved the Tesco Car Wash.
+Sounds simple, but I went all hot and clammy and breathless walking around Tesco after parking up and handing the keys over!
+I was so full of butterflies the whole time I did my shop and then when I eventually got back, having calmed a little, shopping in hand, to find it looking beautiful and to realise that the whole thing had been a massive success, I was so relieved.
 Small triumphs.

 Tuesday evening we had a friend over to watch the football.
 We’re Manchester United supporters and therefore we were tense, stressed and frustrated for the majority of the evening.
 That aside, it was a good evening.
 We ordered an amazing Chinese takeaway and got through a few beers between us.